Keep all of your citations in one safe place

 Whichever format you decide to use, use the same format for all of your citations.
-If using the Citation Machine MLA cite generator, which is an MLA citation website, the date will be formatted in the same way for each citation.
+If using the Citation Machine citation generator, the date will be formatted in the same way for each citation.

 While it isn’t necessary to include the full date for all source citations, use the amount of information that makes the most sense to help your readers understand and locate the source themselves.

 Wondering what to do when your source has more than one date?
-In an MLA citation, use the date that is most applicable to your research.
+Use the date that is most applicable to your research.

-In MLA citing, the location generally refers to the place where the readers can find the source.
-This includes page ranges, URLs, doi numbers, track numbers, disc numbers, or even cities and towns.
+The location generally refers to the place where the readers can find the source.
+This includes page ranges, URLs, DOI numbers, track numbers, disc numbers, or even cities and towns.

-Looking for an MLA formatter to do the work for you?
-The Citation Machine MLA formatter can help!
-Our MLA citation generator is simple (and fun!) to use.
+Looking for an online tool to do the work for you?
+Citation Machine citing tools could help!
+Our site is simple (and fun!) to use.

 *If the source does not have a second container, omit this last part of the citation.